Fruit, veg, nuts and grains: These are the best foods for hair growth

 Really, it all comes down to what's causing your hair loss.
 While some types of hair loss, like telogen effluvium, can be temporary, others are more permanent and require medical treatment.

-The best way to figure out what's causing your hair loss is to speak to a doctor.
+The best way to figure out what's causing your hair loss is to speak to a healthcare practitioner.

 At Pilot, we believe in treating each person with an individualised approach to their hair loss.
 When it comes to hair loss, there's no one-size-fits-all approach.
 You need the right treatments, in the right dosages, tailored just for you.

-Our hair treatment plans have been developed by Dr. Russell Knudsen, a hair loss expert with over 35 years of experience.
+Our hair treatment plans have been developed by Dr. Russell Knudsen, a hair loss expert with over 35 years of experience, and combine lifestyle changes and clinical-strength ingredients.

-When it comes to hair loss, though, time is of the essence, so start your consult today.
+When it comes to hair loss, though, time is of the essence.

 Photo credit: NBC